-1. To add water to the bowl before using, move the white lever to the right.
-Hold lever until desired level of water is reached.
-Release lever slowly - do not allow it to snap back.
+1. To add water to the bowl before using, step on the small pedal to the right.
+Hold pedal until desired level of water is reached.
+Release pedal slowly - do not allow it to snap back.
 Generally, more water is required only when flushing solids

-- 2. To flush the toilet, move the black lever to the right.
-(The black lever also moves the white lever.)
-Hold lever until bowl is clean - 3.
-Release lever slowly.
+- 2. To flush the toilet, step on the large pedal to the left.
+(The large pedal also depresses the small pedal.)
+Hold pedal until bowl is clean - 3.
+Release pedal slowly.
 A small amount of water should remain in the bowl.